Javad9s/nextjs-revalidation-test/README.md

-# Vercel Deploy: Revalidation works poorly on pages that are cached in pre-rendering during build time
+# Vercel Deploy: Revalidation works poorly on pages that are cached by pre-rendering during build time

 Deploy the project to Vercel and set this environment variables: